petermchale/trfermikit/README.md

 ![](images/most_missing_SVs_lie_in_tandem_repeats.png)

-`trfermikit` finds SVs (currently only DELs) in a user-supplied set of tandem repeats.
+`trfermikit` has been optimized to finds SVs (currently only DELs) in a user-supplied set of tandem repeats.

 ## Usage